Corbett, and the historic highway

 And the Chanticleer Point intro!

-And qualifies as a National Scenic Byway.
 A distinction, that requires the road itself, to be considered a destination.

 "The one prevailing idea in the location and construction, was to make this highway a great scenic boulevard, surpassing all other highways of the world", says John Arthur Elliott, a locating engineer on the Highway, and builder of the Mitchell Point tunnel.